microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamScheduleTimeOff.md

 		Theme = "pink"
 	}
 }
-New-MgTeamScheduleTimeOff -TeamId $teamId -BodyParameter $params
+New-MgBetaTeamScheduleTimeOff -TeamId $teamId -BodyParameter $params
 ```

-This example shows how to use the New-MgTeamScheduleTimeOff Cmdlet.
+This example shows how to use the New-MgBetaTeamScheduleTimeOff Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS